nfurfaro/hunter/README.md

 The larger the project and test suites are, the longer the mutation testing run will take.
 By default, Hunter will run your entire test suite for each mutant generated (in parallel).
 See the [filtering options](#filtering-options) section for ways to limit the number of tests run per mutant.

 > Note: Hunter currently only targets in-language unit tests written in the same file as the source they test.
-It does not currently support tests written in separate files or in a separate directory, but this is definitely a feature that is planned for a future release!
+It does not currently support tests written in separate files or in a separate directory, but this is definitely a feature that is planned for the next release!

 ## Mutations